tarsius/tray/README.md

 Transient menus for a wide variety of things.

-For suggest key bindings see function `tray-add-suggested-bindings`.
+For suggested key bindings see function `tray-add-suggested-bindings`.